NoLieNoSean/NoNotes/content/Notes/DMAT_L5.md

 date: 2025-01-22
 time: 11:51
 ---
-## Graph colorings: another application of Zorn's lemma
+## De Bruijn–Erdős theorem: another application of Zorn's lemma

 A graph $G=(V, E)$ is $k-$colorable if it can be colored using $k$ colors such that no two connected vertices have the same color.